10.5 cm leFH 18: Germany

 After trials, the field howitzer was officially introduced into Wehrmacht service on 26 July 1935 and replaced the leFH 16 in artillery battalions beginning in 1937.
 Important operational units, like the Panzer Divisions, were given priority in the reequipping.
 It became the standard divisional field howitzer used by the Wehrmacht during the Second World War.
 There were a total of 1,023 horse-drawn light field artillery battalions in the Wehrmacht and 62 motorized light artillery battalions in the Panzer and Panzergrenadier divisions, as well as GHQ artillery.
 The leFH 18 had a superior caliber compared to its opponents early in the war and performed well as the supporting arm of the panzer divisions.

 While not ideally suited to it, the howitzer could in the right circumstances be effective in anti-tank combat, particularly in the North African Campaign where the motorized batteries of the 33rd Artillery Regiment of the 15th Panzer Division played an important role in defeating British armoured units at Sidi Rezegh on 23 November 1941 during Operation Crusader.
 On the Eastern Front, the light field howitzers were less successful in the anti-tank role.

 During the Soviet counterattack in the Battle of Moscow, the retreating German horse-drawn artillery vehicles often had to be abandoned due to heavy snows and exhaustion.
 The experience of the first winter led to the use of larger draft horses and more fodder loaded on the limber.
 The crews had to walk on foot to spare the easily exhausted heavy horses.
 The desire to create a lighter carriage that would not hinder mobility to such a drastic extent led directly to the development of the leFH 18/40.

 Other users

 Before 1938 the leFH 18 was exported to Hungary and Spain.
 53 were exported to Finland in February–March 1944, where they were known as 105 H 33.
 166 leFH were exported to Bulgaria in 1943 and 1944 (until February 1, 1944) Sweden purchased 142 leFH 18 howitzers from Germany between 1939 and 1942, designating it Haubits m/39.
 It was decommissioned from Swedish service in 1982.
 Norway, Portugal and Slovakia also purchased the howitzer.
 Also, 32 were to be exported to Estonia between December 1940 to June 1941, but due to the breakout of World War II, the orders were not fulfilled.

-A video shows an alleged Wehrmacht leFH 18M (A variant of the 10.5 cm leFH 18) firing on Al-Fu'ah, Syria on 30 August 2015, almost 80 years after the initial entry into Wehrmacht service.
+After the end of WWII, Czechoslovakia exported some pieces to Israel, and Syria.
+During the Syrian Civil War, some rebel groups such as the Islamic Front and Ahrar al-Sham seized some guns and ammunition from museums or Syrian Arab Army warehouses.
+According to N. R. Jenzen-Jones, these guns were either captured by Soviet troops and later supplied to the Syrian government or sold by the East German government.